-FREESTANDING DUAL FUEL SELF-CLEAN RANGES WARRANTY
+PROFESSIONAL SERIES FREESTANDING DUAL FUEL RANGES WARRANTY

-ONE YEAR FULL WARRANTY
+TWO YEAR FULL WARRANTY

-Freestanding dual fuel ranges and all of their component parts, except as detailed below\†, are warranted to be free from defective materials or workmanship in normal residential use for a period of one (1) year from the date of original retail purchase.
+Freestanding dual fuel ranges and all of their component parts, except as detailed below\†, are warranted to be free from defective materials or workmanship in normal residential use for a period of two (2) years from the date of original retail purchase or closing date for new construction, whichever period is longer.
 Viking Range, LLC, warrantor, agrees to repair or replace, at its option, any part which fails or is found to be defective during the warranty period.

-\FULL NINETY (90) DAY COSMETIC WARRANTY: Product is warranted to be free from cosmetic defects in materials or workmanship (such as scratches on stainless steel, paint/porcelain blemishes, etc.) for a period of ninety (90) days from the date of original retail purchase or closing as scratches on stainless steel, paint/porcealin biernishes, etc.; for a period of ninety (90) days from the date of original retail purchase of cosing date for new construction, whichever period is longer.
+\FULL NINETY (90) DAY COSMETIC WARRANTY: Product is warranted to be free from cosmetic defects in materials or workmanship (such as scratches on stainless steel, paint/porcelain blemishes, etc.) for a period of ninety (90) days from the date of original retail purchase or closing date for new construction, whichever period is longer.
 Any defects must be reported to the selling dealer within ninety (90) days from date of original retail purchase.
 Viking Range, LLC uses high quality processes and materials available to produce all color finishes.
 However, slight color variation may be noticed because of the inherent differences in painted parts and porcelain parts as well as differences in kitchen lighting, product locations, and other factors.
 Therefore, this warranty does not apply to color variation attributable to such factors.

-FULL NINETY (90) DAY WARRANTY IN "RESIDENTIAL PLUS" APPLICATIONS: This full warranty applies to applications where use of the product extends beyond normal residential use, but the warranty period for products used in such applications is ninety (90) days.
-Examples of applications covered by this warranty are bed and breakfasts, fire stations, private clubs, churches, yachts, etc. Under this "Residential Plus" warranty, the product, its components and accessories are warranted to be free from defective material or workmanship for a period of ninety (90) days from the date of original retail purchase.
-This warranty excludes use of the product in all commercial locations such as restaurants, for experison locations such as restaurants, the product in the transmission of the product in the transmission of the product in the transmission of the product is the transmission of the product in the product of the product is provided by the second of the product in the product of the product in the product of the product of the product is provided by the product in the product of the product is provided by the product in the product of the product of the product is provided by the product of the product in the product of the product of the product of the product is provided by the product of the product in the product of the pr food service locations and institutional food service locations.
+†FULL NINETY (90) DAY WARRANTY IN "RESIDENTIAL PLUS" APPLICATIONS: This full warranty applies to applications where use of the product extends beyond normal residential use, but the warranty period for products used in such applications is ninety (90) days.
+Examples of applications covered by this warranty are bed and breakfasts, fire stations, private clubs, churches, etc. Under this "Residential Plus" warranty, the product, its components and accessories are warranted to be free from defective material or workmanship for a period of ninety (90) days from the date of original retail purchase.
+This warranty excludes use of the product in all commercial locations such as restaurants, food service locations and institutional food service locations.